devrel-workshop/101-AI-Enpoints/workshop/python/chat-bot-exercice.md

 ## ⚠️ Prerequisites ⚠️

-Before begging, we assume that you have created the `chat-bot` project, see section `Module 1: Chat bot with AI Endpoints` in the main [documentation](README.md).
+Before beginning, we assume that you have created the `chat-bot` project, see section `Module 1: Chat bot with AI Endpoints` in the main [documentation](README.md).

 ## 📦 Install the dependencies